Samuel Blatchford

-Samuel M. Blatchford (March 9, 1820 – July 7, 1893) was an American attorney and judge.
-He was most notable for his service as an Associate Justice of the Supreme Court of the United States from April 3, 1882 until his death in 1893.
+Samuel M. Blatchford (March 9, 1820 – July 7, 1893) was an American attorney and judge who served as an Associate Justice of the Supreme Court of the United States from April 3, 1882, until his death in 1893.

-Early life
+Early life and career

-Blatchford was born in Auburn, New York on March 9, 1820.
-He was the eldest of five children born to Julia Ann (née Mumford) Blatchford and Richard Milford Blatchford (1798–1875), a well known attorney and friend of Daniel Webster who served as a New York State Assemblyman in 1855, U.S. Minister to the Papal States, and New York City Park Commissioner in 1872.
-After his mother's death in 1857, his father remarried to Angelica Hamilton, the daughter of James Alexander Hamilton and granddaughter of Alexander Hamilton, the first Treasury Secretary.
-Angelica died in 1868, and Blatchford married for the third time, to Katherine Hone.
+Blatchford was born in Auburn, New York, on March 9, 1820.
+He was the eldest of five children born to Julia Ann (née Mumford) Blatchford and Richard Milford Blatchford.
+U.S. Army Major General Richard M. Blatchford was his cousin.

-His grandfather, also named Samuel Blatchford, was born in England and was the first president of Rensselaer Polytechnic Institute.
-The younger Samuel Blatchford was educated at Columbia College, where he joined the Philolexian Society and graduated when he was 17 years old.
-In 1840, he served as the private secretary to Governor William H. Seward.

-Early career

 Blatchford studied law under Seward and then entered into the private practice of law with his father and uncle.
 In 1854, he moved to New York City and started a law firm, Blatchford, Seward & Griswold, now known as Cravath, Swaine & Moore.
 He became well known for preparing summaries of United States circuit court cases, serving for a time as reporter of decisions for the Circuit Court in New York, and developed a lucrative practice in admiralty law.

 On May 3, 1867, Blatchford received a recess appointment from President Andrew Johnson to a seat on the United States District Court for the Southern District of New York vacated by Samuel Betts.
 Formally nominated on July 13, 1867, Blatchford was confirmed by the United States Senate three days later, receiving his commission the same day.

 On February 15, 1878, President Rutherford B. Hayes promoted Blatchford to serve as Circuit Judge of the Second U.S. Judicial Circuit to fill the vacancy caused by the death of Alexander Smith Johnson.
 Blatchford was confirmed by the Senate, and received his commission, on March 4, 1878.